scipy/scipy/doc/source/tutorial/stats/resampling.rst

-You are a little more practical, so you decide to take a computational approach (or more precisely, a Monte Carlo approach): just simulate many sequences of coin tosses, count the the number of heads in each toss, and estimate the probability as the fraction of sequences in which the count does not exceed 45.
+You are a little more practical, so you decide to take a computational approach (or more precisely, a Monte Carlo approach): just simulate many sequences of coin tosses, count the number of heads in each toss, and estimate the probability as the fraction of sequences in which the count does not exceed 45.